Topo-boundary: A Benchmark Dataset on Topological Road-boundary Detection Using Aerial Images for Autonomous Driving: Baseline models

 \subsubsection{ConvBoundary}

-This baseline (CVPR2019) \cite{liang2019convolutional} is the only graph-based work that directly focuses on road boundary detection.
-It is a 2-stage solution.
+This baseline (CVPR2019) \cite{liang2019convolutional} is the only graph-based work that directly focuses on road-boundary detection.
+It is a two-stage solution.
 First, it predicts the inverse-distance map, endpoint map and direction map simultaneously.
-Then, based on these 3 obtained maps, a model named cSnake is trained to generate the final graph vertex by vertex.
+Then, based on these three maps, a model named cSnake is trained to generate the final graph vertex-by-vertex.